rafaelcaue/docker-ipc-submission-TestAgent/README.md

 `docker build -t ipc-submission-testagent .`

 Command to run the Docker image:
-`docker run -it --rm --network=host ipc-submission-testagent`
+`docker run -it --rm --network=ipc_server ipc-submission-testagent`

 This will open a Docker container terminal.
 To test, run the following commands: